 Various amateur golf leagues across the continent play at exclusive golf courses.
 For example, The Golf Channel AM Tour will play private courses like Lake Merced (San Francisco), Plum Hollow (Detroit) and Firestone (Akron).
 The GTA AM Tour in Toronto, Canada will play Coppinwood and Devil’s Pulpit.

-A course The Rebel Golfer played this way – Devil’s Paintbrush, Canada
+A course we played this way – Devil’s Paintbrush, Canada

 If you like what you’ve seen and read in this post and would like to help us make more content like this please consider JOINING HERE for free or following Canadian Golf Magazine on Twitter @canadiangolfmag and Instagram @canadiangolfmagazine.